brianvanburken/brianvanburken.github.io/_drafts/pre-render-syntax-highlighting-with-prism-in-jekyll.md

 not understand the special tag and render a preview.
 So I decided to go with the hook option.

-Since this blog is hosted on [Github Pages][3], and Github Pages doesn't support custom plugins, I had to switch from the `github-pages` gem to the normal `jekyll` gem and create my own build process.
-I won't go into further details about this, maybe in a future blogpost.
+[Github Pages][3], where I host my blog, doesn't support custom plugins.
+So I had to switch from the `github-pages` gem to the normal `jekyll` gem and create my own build process.

 To create a custom plugin all I needed was to create a directory in the project root called `_plugins` and place a Ruby file in it.
-Jekyll would then load this directory and its contents automatically.
+Jekyll would then load this directory and its contents.
 I created a new file called `prism.rb` and placed it in `_plugins`.

 Next I added the [ExecJS][4] gem to the `Gemfile` and ran `bundle install`.
 ExecJS lets you run JavaScript code from Ruby.
-This is needed to execute the Prism highlight function and capture its output.
+I use this to execute the Prism highlight function and capture its output.

 In the `prism.rb` file we can start adding hooks for events.
 The first hook